IPIS-XieLei/CNsAtlas/README.md

 ---

-Automated Mapping the Pathways of Cranial Nerve II, III, V, and VII/VIII: A Multi-Parametric Multi-Stage Diffusion Tractography Atlas.
-Submitted to IEEE Transactions on Biomedical Engineering.
+Xie L, Huang J, Zhang J, et al. Automated Mapping the Pathways of Cranial Nerve II, III, V, and VII/VIII: A Multi-Parametric Multi-Stage Diffusion Tractography Atlas[J].
+IEEE Transactions on Biomedical Engineering, 2025.

 In this work, we present what we believe to be the first study to develop a comprehensive diffusion tractography